DimABSA/DimABSA2026/README.md

 ## Track A: DimABSA

 This track extends traditional ABSA tasks by replacing categorical sentiment labels with **continuous VA scores**, allowing for a more nuanced analysis of opinions tied to aspects.
+We have 3 sub-task under this track:

 - **Subtask 1: Dimensional Aspect Sentiment Regression (DimASR).**
   Given an input text and an aspect term, predict its Valence–Arousal (VA) scores.
 This extends Aspect Sentiment Classification (ASC) [Pontiki et al., 2014; 2015; 2016] to the dimensional affective space.